psu13/mutable-hakyll/posts/rebuilding-the-lightroom.md

 this whole exercise has been enlightening and fulfilling.

 I also have to say that the old D100 and the D70 cameras were incredible machines for the time.
 I have been constantly amazed as how well those old image files hold up.
-The D200 a distinct step *down* in many ways.
+The D200 is a distinct step *down* in many ways.
 And of course the D700 was a big step up.
 Having looked through all these old pictures I also conclude that I probably could have just shot JPEGs this whole time.
 And yet I still shoot camera RAW files with my new non-iPhone cameras.
 Stupid brains.

 The only remaining bit of anxiety that I have with this new tool is the lack of a more transparent local backup solution.
 This was my major reason for not moving to it before,